pushrax/OpenVR-SpaceCalibrator/README.md

 6. Wave your left hand around, like you're calibrating the compass on your phone.
 You want to get as many orientations as possible.
 7. Done!
 A profile will be saved automatically.
 You can turn on the rest of your Vive devices now.

-Next time you run SteamVR and OpenVR-InputEmulator it will load the calibration automatically and apply it to any Vive devices you turn on.
+Next time you run SteamVR, open OpenVR-SpaceCalibrator and it will load the calibration automatically and apply it devices you turn on.

 ### Setting up SteamVR